adamatan/bin-devils/scripts/fpn/README.md

     optional arguments:
-      -h, --help        show this help message and exit -f, --files-only  List only files, not directories -r, --rsync       Show full path (username@hostname:fpn) for rsync-ing from a remote computer
+      -h, --help        show this help message and exit -f, --files-only  List only files, not directories -r, --rsync       Prefix "whoami@hostname:" to the full path for rsync-ing from a remote computer.